pub struct ZwpLinuxDmabufFeedbackV1 { /* private fields */ }Expand description

 The tranche_target_device and tranche_formats events are grouped by tranches of preference.
 For each tranche, a tranche_target_device, one tranche_flags and one or more tranche_formats events are sent, followed by a tranche_done event finishing the list.
 The tranches are sent in descending order of preference.
 All formats and modifiers in the same tranche have the same preference.

-To send parameters, the compositor sends one main_device event, tranches (each consisting of one tranche_target_device event, one tranche_flags event, tranche_formats events and then a tranche_done event), then one done event.
+To send parameters, the compositor sends one main_device event (unless the client bound version 6 or above), tranches (each consisting of one tranche_target_device event, one tranche_flags event, tranche_formats events and then a tranche_done event), then one done event.

 See also the Request enum for this interface.